weaversa/cryptol-course/labs/cryptol-overview/overview.md

 ## Control Structures

-Building formal specifications in Cryptol requires imitating the sorts of control structures that you commonly see
+Building formal specifications in Cryptol requires imitating the sorts of control structures that are commonly seen in code.

-* `if ... then ... else ...` -- Conditional expressions in Cryptol work similar to the ternary conditional operator (`... ? ... : ...`) in C. This structure checks that the first field evaluates to `True` and evaluates to the second field or checks that the first field evaluates to `False` and evaluates to the third field:
+* `if ... then ... else ...` -- Conditional expressions in Cryptol work similar to the ternary conditional operator (`... ? ... : ...`) in C. This structure evaluates the first field, then evaluates the second field if `True` or the third field if `False`:

 ```haskell
 Cryptol> if True then 0x2 else 0x3